 - IND-511 Methodologies and research ethics in Indigenous Studies (5 cr), III period.

-- IND-513 History, power and Indigenous rights, teaching event in 2022 Indigenous rights and international law (5 cr), IV period.
+- IND-513 History, power and Indigenous rights, teaching event in 2022 Indigenous rights and international law (5 cr), IV period, and Native North America: History, Cultures and Modernities, III period.

 - IND-514 Indigenous arts.
 Teaching event in 2021-2022 as Venäjän pohjoinen kirjallisuus (KIM-RU345, III-IV periods, in Finnish).